tringi/papers/cxx-destructive-move.md

 *If any of the conditions isn't met, a regular move, or copy, whichever is defined, is called.*

+If (N)RVO cannot be applied on `return` statement, if the class is destructively-movable-from, it is destructively moved from.

 ## Syntax
+Destructively-movable-from class defines at least one of these destructors:

 ```cpp
 struct A {